 Dr Ana explains, “My motto for everything I do is little and often.
 I feel that you get more value out of that in the long term.
 The only downside I can see to baby Botox is that it doesn’t last quite as long.
 With the typical anti-wrinkle injections, the effect might last three to four months and you might want to go and get topped up every four months.
 Whereas with baby Botox, it will more likely last between two and three months and you’ll probably want to go for that top up at the three month mark.”

 So, baby Botox - just like your regular toxin treatments, just a smaller dosage.
 The decision really comes down to how much of a difference you’re looking to make and how often you want to get topped up.
 If you want your forehead to be as smooth as a baby’s bottom, baby Botox (ironically) might not be for you, but if you want subtle results that ensure you keep your expressions to the max, it could be a winner.

-If you're thinking of erasing lines and wrinkles with super natural results, make sure you book a consultation with a prescribing medical practitioner.
-They will be able to give you the right advice on the treatments available for you.
+If you're thinking of erasing lines and wrinkles with beautifully natural results, make sure you book a consultation with a prescribing medical practitioner.
+They will be able to determine whether the treatment is right for you and

 Tired of searching "Baby Botox near me?"
 Choose a healthcare practitioner in your area now.